-Ever since the Ice Age, which is around 2.4 million years ago, Sibuyan Island of Romblon province has never been attached to any other island mass in the Philippines and this made the plants and animals evolved differently.
+Ever since the Ice Age, which is around 2.4 million years ago, Sibuyan Island of Romblon province has never been attached to any other island mass in the Philippines.
+This made the plants and animals evolved differently.

 Teeming with wildlife, Sibuyan showcases the Philippines’ megabiodiversity.
-With its isolation and unspoiled ecosystems, the island carries the world record in the number of endemic flora and fauna species.
+As a result of its isolation and unspoiled ecosystems, the island carries the world record in the number of endemic flora and fauna species.
 This puts Sibuyan as one of the global conservation hotspots.
 It is home to rare and critically endangered species such as the golden-mantled flying fox, tube-nosed fruit bats and pitcher plants (Nepenthes sibuyanensis) found nowhere else but here.

 These fascinating facts crowned Sibuyan as the Galapagos of Asia.

-Apart from its rich wildlife, there are many fun things to do in Sibuyan.
+Apart from witnessing its rich wildlife, there are many fun things to do in Sibuyan Island.
 Located right in the heart of the Philippine archipelago, this island is a place that an adventurous nature-lover will delight in.
-You won’t see a single traffic light or a McDonald’s and Jollibee.
+You won’t see a single traffic light, or a McDonald’s and Jollibee.

-The island is not that big so you can complete Sibuyan Circumferential Road within 3–4 hours of nonstop drive, covering its entire coastline.
+Sibuyan is not that big of an island so you can complete Sibuyan Circumferential Road within 3–4 hours of nonstop drive, covering its entire coastline.
 The coastal roads are narrow, winding and mostly non-paved.

-In a tricycle or jeepney, you can do a road trip around the whole island and drop by one of its waterfalls such as Lambingan Falls or bask on a deserted beach.
+Get on a road trip around the whole island via tricycle, motorcycle, or jeepney.
+You can drop by one of its waterfalls such as Lambingan Falls, or bask on a deserted beach.

 Experience true wilderness with a climb to Mt.
 Guiting-Guiting

 Mt.
-Guiting-Guiting, dubbed as “G2”, is the highest peak in Romblon province soaring at 2,058 meters above sea level.
+Guiting-Guiting, G2 for short, is the highest peak in Romblon province soaring at 2,058 meters above sea level.
 Aside from being the densest forest in the Philippines, Mt.
 Guiting-Guiting is the only mountain with a complete habitat type on its slope.
-This means that the mountain possess a full range of forest gradient consisting of mangrove, lowland forest, higher montane forest with resin-bearing trees, heathlands at the ridges, and grasslands.
+This means that the mountain houses a full range of forest gradient consisting of mangrove, lowland forest, higher montane forest with resin-bearing trees, heathlands at the ridges, and grasslands.
 To protect its chain of unspoiled ecosystems, Mt.
 Guiting-Guiting was proclaimed a national park in 1996.

-To see breathtaking landscapes and vibrant wildlife as far as your naked eyes can, go climb up Mt.
+To see breathtaking landscapes and vibrant wildlife as far as your naked eyes can, go scale up Mt.
 Guiting-Guiting.
 But be prepared.
-This mountain is known as one of the most difficult hikes in the country with its steep and jagged trail.
+This mountain is known as one of the most difficult hikes in the Philippines with its steep and jagged trail.

 If you’re not into mountain climbing, this island also offers a variety of engaging nature activities such as chasing waterfalls, river trekking, scuba diving, snorkeling, beach bumming, and birdwatching.
-You won’t run out of things to do in Sibuyan.
+I promise, you won’t run out of things to do in Sibuyan Island!

 Plunge into the crystal-clear waters of Cantingas River

-If this sounds fun to you, you can jump off the cliff and plunge into the river mouth’s cool waters.
-Or go for a zipline!
+If this sounds fun to you, dare for a cliff jump.
+But if that scares you, you can instead go for a zipline!

 Discover Cresta De Gallo